 Arts and Culture in Northern Ireland 2014

-Tuesday 30th September 2014 at 9am 0 Comments Acquisitions , Architecture , Arts & Disability , Arts & Health , Arts and Older People , Building Peace through the Arts: Re-Imaging Communities , Circus & Carnival Arts , Community Arts , Craft , Dance , Drama , Film & TV , Intercultural Arts , International Arts , Language Arts , Literature , Music & Opera , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts
+Tuesday 30th September 2014 at 9am 0 Comments Acquisitions , Architecture , Arts & Disability , Arts & Health , Arts and Older People , Building Peace through the Arts: Re-Imaging Communities , Circus & Carnival Arts , Community Arts , Craft , Dance , Drama , Film & TV , Intercultural Arts , International Arts , Language Arts , Literature , Northern Ireland Music , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts

 For the first time, more people living in rural areas of Northern Ireland are taking part in arts activities than those living in city locations.